 Seasonal Service Corps

-Seasonal Staff join us for a shorter period (of at least four weeks) and offer service up to 28 hours per week, between late-April and the end of October, while the campus is open.
+Seasonal Service Corps members join us for a shorter period (of at least four weeks) and offer service up to 28 hours per week, between late-April and the end of October, while the campus is open.
 They play an integral role in co-creating Omega’s vibrant learning community—a responsive, nurturing, and supportive atmosphere in which to work, study, play, rest, and recharge.
 They receive three meals per day and are provided with a campsite and shared bathroom facilities.
 Also, they enjoy our beautiful 250-acre campus, and have access to our specially designed Holistic Education Programs and community events, in everything from yoga to the arts to professional development.

 Serving Our Mission